Police-Data-Accessibility-Project/scrapers/README.md

 ## Resources

-Potentially useful tools.
-If you find something useful, or if [one of these](https://docs.pdap.io/tools/resources) is out of date, make a PR!
+[Here are some potentially useful tools](https://docs.pdap.io/tools/resources).
+If you find something useful, or if one of them is out of date, you can edit the docs in GitHub!